Aroksak/MuTorere/README.md

 Env supports 2 agents, first is playing white and second is playing black.
 Observation comes in format of gym.spaces.Dict with 2 elements: "observation" and "action_mask".

-"observation" is a numpy array of shape (n_kuwai + 1, 2), where [:, 0] is
+"observation" is a numpy array of shape (n_kewai + 1, 2), where [:, 0] is
 binary mask for agent's pawns and [:, 1] is binary mask for opponent's pawns.

-"action_mask" is a numpy array of shape (n_kuwai + 1) and is binary mask indicating positions of pawns agent is able to move in current turn.
+"action_mask" is a numpy array of shape (n_kewai + 1) and is binary mask indicating positions of pawns agent is able to move in current turn.

-Env supports any even number of kuwai with 8 set as default, but note that rendering is not optimized for arbitrary number of kuwai.
+Env supports any even number of kewai with 8 set as default, but note that rendering is not optimized for arbitrary number of kewai.

 ## Q-learning example

 qlearning.ipynb is a jupyter notebook with example on using Q-learning technique to learn how to play the game.
 Refer to it to see example on env's API usage.

 Q-learning requires estimating Q-values for each of the game states.
-Game with 8 kuwai has 630 different states, but the game is very symmetric, this could be used to our advantage.
+Game with 8 kewai has 630 different states, but the game is very symmetric, this could be used to our advantage.
 By using rotations and mirroring I reduced number of possible states to 46, and in practice agents use only up to 25.